-This is a complete set up at a good price.
 You get a wormery made from plastic, with a spigot to drain away liquids.
 This is an essential feature as it prevents your worms drowning in their own waste.

 There are three stacking trays, so as the worms migrate upwards you take out the lower tray of compost, use it and re-stack on top.
 Three trays are enough for a small household and will provide enough compost to keep a compact garden topped up all year round.

 This one is made from green plastic and it’s waterproof with a gabled roof and damp-proof feet.

 This is one of the best wormeries for beginners as it comes with everything you need including tiger worms, coir bedding, and lime in case the contents get too acidic.

 The Ansel worm factory is a great plastic wormery for those of us who like to compost but don’t have a lot of time.